Pistol Bags

 Length

-The length of the flashlights typically doesn’t matter a whole lot unless you’re trying to build an extremely compact setup.
+The length of the flashlights typically doesn’t matter a lot unless you’re trying to build an extremely compact setup.

 Both lights come in right at 5.5″ so there is no clear winner on length.